BasicPrimitives/javascript/apireference/orgdiagram.md

  `onButtonsRender(event, data)`

 On buttons panel render event.
 This callback function is called to render context of buttons panel.
-It is used to replace `buttons` collection property in ReactJS component.
+It is used to replace `buttons` collection property in the control.
 So we preserve context buttons panel as a functional concept, but eliminate buttons customization API.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |